dakotamaker/College-Match-Maker/README.md

 The initial build of this application is for a grad school class, so the logic is not fully fleshed out, and should not be taken as an absolute.
 The code isn't fully production-ready, but is a starting point.

+## Env variables
+- SCORECARD_API_KEY: The API key needed to query against the scorecard API

 ## Running Locally

 Run `npm dev`